As sails are raised by capstans

 Setting watches in the night

-With heaven's second hand,
+With heaven’s second hands,

-Trimming our theodolite
+Trimming a theodolite

 Explanation

-This poem suffered through a complex evolution of simplistic contrasts: a motorboat against a sail, the deep structures of wind and sea against the solipsistic, false strictures of an Evinrude, the pathetic fallacy of our small anchors against the vast chaotic patterns of oceans, so that we weave our erroneous way through deeper seas based on mistakes, false scents, and cheap compasses, while around us truth rages, as I myself wove my way through contradictory and mixed-up metaphors (while somewhere out of sight truth raged) to the final unifying noctilucence of Gegenschein, St. Elmo’s fire, that eerie form of lightning that flickers like fireflies around masts of ships in deep sea on becalmed nights.
+This poem suffered through a complex evolution of simplistic contrasts: a motorboat against a sail, the deep structures of wind and sea against the solipsistic, false strictures of an Evinrude, the pathetic fallacy of our small anchors against the vast chaotic patterns of oceans, so that we weave our erroneous way through deeper seas based on mistakes, false scents, and cheap compasses, while around us truth rages like waves, as I myself wove my way through contradictory and mixed-up metaphors (while somewhere out of sight rhyme raged) to the final unifying noctilucence of Gegenschein, St. Elmo’s fire, that eerie form of lightning that flickers like fireflies around masts of ships in deep sea on becalmed nights.

-way it descends on my floundering sailor, solving in the last few minutes the clueless puzzle I had set for myself in the mischievous way ice arranges trees into elusive but accurate carols of childhood, the way sleighs lost in snow conjure up a Cantor set of infinitely receding Christmases, like mirrors in a mirror, to mix metaphors until sleep overcomes me.
+My original idea was to suggest the otherworldly forces that design our ends despite ourselves, and in fact the ignis fatuus, the fateful fire, descended on me fitfully in just the random way it descends on my floundering sailor, solving in the last few minutes the clueless puzzle I had set for myself in the mischievous way ice arranges trees into elusive but accurate carols of childhood, the way sleighs lost in snow conjure up a Cantor Set of infinitely receding Christmases, like mirrors in a mirror, to mix metaphors until sleep overwhelms me.

-After I’d written the first few drafts of “Phosphor,” thinking of Prospero, I was also reminded of the irony in the line in Shakespeare’s Sonnet 116 about love:
+After I’d written the first few drafts of "Phosphor," thinking of Prospero, I was also reminded of the irony in the line in Shakespeare’s "Sonnet 116" about love:

 It is the star to every wand’ring bark,